jlogan03/interpnpy/docs/index.md

 This library provides serializable N-dimensional interpolators backed by compute-heavy code written in Rust.

-These methods perform near zero allocation (except, optionally, for the output).
+These methods perform zero allocation when evaluated (except, optionally, for the output).
 Because of this, they have minimal per-call overhead, and are particularly effective when examining small numbers of observation points.

 # Example: Multilinear Interpolation on a Regular Grid
 ```python